Best Sources of Academic Information

 Attendance Policies

 The academic catalog fully explains each aspect of the absence types; below provides a brief overview for ease of information navigation.
-Outside of any accommodations formally granted through the Office of Accessibility Services or ADA Coordinator and implemented with the instructor (or supervisor in the case of student employment), all determinations of ability to make up missed work due to absence is at the discretion of the instructor.
+Outside of any accommodations formally granted through the Office of Student Accommodations or ADA Coordinator and implemented with the instructor (or supervisor in the case of student employment), all determinations of ability to make up missed work due to absence is at the discretion of the instructor.
 Per the University policy, instructors are able to ask for third party documentation.

 University Sanctioned Absences